Vindasu/project-beta/README.md

 Explain your models and integration with the inventory microservice, here.

+Based on the instructions, it was clear that the automobile entity under the Inventory context will need t

 ## Sales microservice

 Explain your models and integration with the inventory